wwwzrb/MLoRa/MLoRa.md

     3. Reimplementing LoRa (de/en)coder in python.
        The encoder has been reproduced by 10, April, 2019.
        The decoder has been reproduced by 12, April, 2019.
+    ４．Collecting packet with different payloads.
+    5. Synchronization of collided packets.
+    6. Test synchronized packets by integrating collected packets into matrix to test collision decoding int n (200) runs.